The Role of Digital Footprint and its Potential Hazard

 How the Prevailing Regulations Can Reduce the Potential Hazard

-The prevailing regulations in Indonesia recognise several rights that can help to reduce the potential hazard of digital footprint.
+The prevailing regulations in Indonesia recognize several rights that can help to reduce the potential hazard of digital footprint.

 According to the Law Number 11 of 2008 on Electronic Information and Transaction, as amended by Law Number 19 of 2016 (“EIT Law”), personal data is recognised as part of privacy rights.
 EIT Law stipulates that the use of any information through electronic media that involves personal data of a person, must be made with the consent of the person himself.
 And any person whose right is infringed has the right to file a claim for damages incurred.
 This provision gives the personal data owner the right to be “in control” of its own personal data.